cgeyskens/phd/image-analysis/synapse-counting/README.md

 - use "" instead of ''
 - for the plotting: try to link the datapoints between actual and rotated for each image (use _1 & _2)
 - naming of python and nextflow scripts: change the names of python to more intuitive names
+- make a 2nd called "synapse-count-dev-2.ipynb" that includes the analyses of coloc and the seperate channels
-- delete other unnessary scripts
+- delete other unnessary development scripts (and delete the output of the ipynb files)
 - customizability: go over the pipeline and scripts try to customize it.
-Some things that should be specified from the nextflow script (eg the working folders)
+Some things that should be specified from the nextflow script (eg the working folders).
+Also instead of using the names vglut1 and psd95, use presynaptic and postsynaptic (in case of inhibitory markers).
 - Write a good README.md file for future use of the pipeline (from where you should run the pipeline, where the data is, ...)
 - update the ppt file for meeting with Joris
+- update the yml file

 - (install R in your conda env and run it in vscode for last part of the pipeline (visualization))